 If not, you are running the Machine Agent in a Standalone Mode.

-App Agent with a matching unique host.
+The application name, tier name and node name are not required if there is an App Agent with a matching unique host.
 For more details about a unique host, see Unique Host ID.

-Node Name” to the Machine Agent.
-These can be provided as JVM arguments to the machine agent or can be specified in the “
+In Standalone Mode, it is imperative to provide the application name, tier name and node name to the Machine Agent.
+These can be provided as JVM arguments to the machine agent or can be specified in the

 For more info: Independent Standalone Machine Agent Install Scenario

-In standalone mode, the custom metrics are reported in the metric browser under the specified application.
+In standalone mode, the custom metrics are reported in the Metric Browser under the specified application.